myhades/ha-clash-controller/README.md

 ![Repo Logo](https://raw.githubusercontent.com/myhades/ha-clash-controller/refs/heads/main/assets/clash_controller_repo_logo.png)

-A Home Assistant integration for controlling an external Clash instance through RESTful API.
+A Home Assistant integration for controlling an external Clash (now [Mihomo](https://github.com/MetaCubeX/mihomo)) instance through RESTful API.

-This is not an implementation of Clash, but an external controller in the form of a Home Asssistant integration to assist automated network control with ease.
+This is not a Clash implementation or client, but an external controller in the form of a Home Asssistant integration designed to streamline automated network control.

 This integration is my very first Python / Home Assistant project, and I’m still learning.
 Please expect some instability and rough edges.
 Feedback and contributions are greatly appreciated.
 If you find this project useful, consider giving it a ⭐star to show your support!